 Trading Before Expiration Day

 Many investors recognize the value in trading options prior to the expiration day whenever possible.
-Option prices are typically more volatile and unpredictable as the expiration approaches, according to investment website, Trade Stock Option.
+Option prices are typically more volatile and unpredictable as the expiration approaches.
 This makes trading close to expiration more risky.
 Purchasing options with an expiration date further in the future allows you more time to wait out the market's movements and ultimately make a profitable trade well in advance of your option expiration date.

 Sara Melone is a mother of three and a graduate of UNH.
 With prior careers in insurance and finance, photography, as well as certifications in fitness and nutrition, Melone draws directly from past experience and varying interests.
 She contributes with equal passion to birth journals, investment blogs, and self-help websites.